frankoffrancis/Java-Developer-Case-Study-Event-Gallery/README.md

 * [JavaXT Image Class](http://www.javaxt.com/documentation/?jar=javaxt-core&package=javaxt.io&class=Image) - Image resize & cropping plugin
 * [Intimidatetime](http://trentrichardson.com) - JQuery datepicker
 * [Datepicker](https://fengyuanchen.github.io/datepicker) - JQuery datepicker plugin

+## User Stories

+1. As a user I can sign up
+2. As a user I can login with my email and password
+3. As a user I can create a user profile page and add pictures
+4. As a user I can update my user profile page
+5. As a user I can add events
+6. As a user I can update events
+7. As a user I can delete events
+8. As a user I can add galleries to events
+9. As a user I can upload images to galleries
+10. As an admin I can delete users (Not done next sprint)
+11. As an admin I can block users (Not done next sprint)
+12. As an admin I can view users pages (Not done next sprint)

 ## Authors